 4. Don’t let your emotions get the better of you

 Looking for and buying a property is a tense and exciting time, and while it is easy to get caught up in the thrill of it all, don’t let your emotions get the better of you.
 Make sure you remember what it is you’re looking for in a property, and don’t get swayed by the words of an estate agent, as they are just trying to make a sale.
 Take your time (or take as much time as you can) to consider the property and the decision, and try not to let the excitement overshadow the issues the property might have.

 5. Don’t lose sight of your budget

 So you’ve done your research: you know the local housing market and you’ve got a list of what you’re looking for, plus you know what mortgage you can expect to get.
 As you go into viewings and start looking for your next home, it’s important not to lose sight of what you’re looking for, but also extremely important that you stay realistic about what you can afford.
-It’s tempting but dangerous to start looking at properties you know are out of your price range, and sod’s law dictates that you’ll fall head over heels in love with the one over-budget houses you viewed.
+It’s tempting but dangerous to start looking at properties you know are out of your price range, and sod’s law dictates that you’ll fall head over heels in love with the one over-budget house you viewed.

 Instead, try and start your search at the lower end of your budget - who knows, you might find something you absolutely adore, saving you from spending loads of extra money!

-...And what you should definitely do
+...And five things you should definitely do

-There are so many things to keep track of when you're looking to buy a home for you and your family - here are five things you should definitely too if you're planning on buying property in the Netherlands.
+There are so many things to keep track of when you're looking to buy a home for you and your family - here are five things you should definitely do if you're planning on buying property in the Netherlands.

 1. Know the market